The Man Without Qualities: Publication

-Legacy
+In 2020, New York Review Books published Agathe or, the Forgotten Sister, which is "drawn from part 3 of The Man Without Qualities and also includes "the first eight of the Druckfahnen (galley proof) chapters he withdrew from publication in 1938" and "manuscript continuations of galley chapters".
+Agathe or, the Forgotten Sister is translated by Joel Agee.

+Reception

+Ernst von Salomon wrote in 1953 that the best way to read the book is to read one or two chapters per day, which will make the experience comparable to drinking a glass of champagne.

 Writing about Musil in The New Criterion, Roger Kimball wrote, "Whatever else one can say about it, The Man Without Qualities stands as one of the great modern works of satire."

 In his The Long Firm (1999), Jake Arnott references the book through the musings of one of his characters, an academic working with prisoners.
 He quotes Musil "If mankind could dream collectivity it would dream Moosbrugger".

 Robert McCrum ranked it one of the top 10 books of the 20th century: "This is a meditation on the plight of the little man lost in a great machine.
 One of Europe's unquestioned 20th-century masterpieces."